x

 Improving Study Activation Time for Gene Therapy Research

 This was just one of many questions we explore in our comprehensive survey of research sites and their internal activation practices.
-This blog dives deeper into the results of our recent site survey, exploring how research sites are focusing on their institutional biosafety committee (IBC) programs as part of overall study activation time.
+Diving deeper, this blog explores how research sites are focusing on their institutional biosafety committee (IBC) programs as part of overall study activation time.

 Activation Insights

-In the survey, many institutions indicated not having a specific measure for IBC performance.
+In the survey, many institutions indicated they don’t have a specific measure for IBC performance.
 In total, 88% of respondents who have an IBC reported they have no turnaround time goal or key performance metrics for their IBC program.
 The result is not knowing if a gene therapy-related clinical trial can even be activated within the activation timeline typically given to a sponsor during site initiation.

 Build Expertise on the IBC

-Defer IBC Review to a Commercial Provider, While Keeping the Local Biosafety
+Defer IBC Review, Keep the Local Biosafety Infrastructure

-Sites should consider using commercial IBC services selected by the sponsor or potentially engage a provider for all human trials at the organization.
-Not only are commercial IBC services typically faster, but they also allow the biosafety officer to focus their attention on staff training, physical lab tracking, and other local issues, which are keenly important but can be separated from the formal process of conducting IBC review per the NIH OSP Guidelines.
+Sites should consider using sponsor-selected, independent IBC services.
+Not only are commercial IBC services typically faster, but they also allow the biosafety officer to focus their attention on staff training, physical lab tracking, and other local issues.
+These are keenly important, but can be separated from the formal process of conducting IBC review per the NIH OSP guidelines.

-Innovative treatments using gene therapy are growing, and public perception of genetically engineered therapeutics is changing due to the mRNA COVID-19 vaccines.
-Ensuring an organization has an efficient activation process through an IBC so participants can take advantage of these new, cutting-edge investigational products.
+Innovative treatments using gene therapy are growing, and public perception of genetically engineered drug therapeutics is changing due to the mRNA COVID-19 vaccines.
+An organization should ensure it has an efficient activation process through an IBC, so participants can take advantage of these new, cutting-edge investigational products.

 Back to Resources